YasinRezvani/Guess_Number_Game/README.md

 # Guess_Number_Game
 The gane of guess the number between 1 to 10 with 2 mode wuth computer and with user
 # How Work
-In the filehave to file computer and user guess
+In the repo have two python file the name computer and user guess
 ## user guess
 #### First open the user guess file and computer have number 1 to 10 and you have guess the number and fill the this input() for example:
 > Guess a number between 1 and 10: 7